Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Background

-\textit{De novo} drug design is the challenge of designing novel drug molecules given a set of predefined constraints.
-This is a problem where diversity is important since a diverse molecular library increases the likelihood of identifying candidates with unique and favorable pharmacological profiles, thereby enhancing the overall efficiency and success rate of drug development pipelines.
-Also, it is a problem where real-world applications often use expensive computational simulations and/or human-in-the-loop feedback \cite{pitt2025real,sundin2022human}.
+The aim of \textit{de novo} drug design is to design novel drug molecules given a set of predefined constraints, but without any known initial structure \cite{mouchlis2021advances}.
 A popular approach for \textit{de novo} drug design is to use chemical language models to generate string-based representations of molecules \cite{arus2019exploring,segler2018generating}.
 To steer the chemical language model to promising areas of the chemical space, reinforcement learning can be leveraged \cite{olivecrona2017molecular}.
-An action $a$ in this RL problem corresponds to adding one token to the string representation of the molecule where $\mathcal{A}$ is the set of possible tokens that can be added, including a start token $a^{\text{start}}$ and a stop token $a^{\text{stop}}$.
-The reward function asses the goodness of the molecule represented by the string.
-The \textit{de novo} drug design problem can be modeled as a Markov decision process (MDP), e.g., \cite{gummesson2024utilizing}.
+This paper focuses on promoting diversity in RL-based fine-tuning of a chemical language model via mini-batch diversification.
+An action $a$ in this RL problem corresponds to adding one token to the string representation of the molecule, where $\mathcal{A}$ is the set of possible tokens that can be added, including a start token $a^{\text{start}}$ and a stop token $a^{\text{stop}}$.
+The reward function assesses the quality of the molecule represented by the string, and the molecule can only obtain a reward when the full string representation has been generated, i.e., a stop token has been added.
+This \textit{de novo} drug design problem can be modeled as a Markov decision process (MDP), e.g., see \cite{gummesson2024utilizing} for more details.